Vanshh1sharma/healthmate-ai-medical-portal/replit.md

 - Uses modern React 19 with TypeScript support

 ## Recent Changes (September 19, 2025)
-- Imported from GitHub and configured for Replit environment
+- ✅ Imported from GitHub and configured for Replit environment
-- Installed dependencies with --legacy-peer-deps for React 19 compatibility
+- ✅ Installed dependencies with --legacy-peer-deps for React 19 compatibility
-- Removed Turbopack due to build compatibility issues in Replit
+- ✅ Fixed PDF.js SSR compatibility issue by making it dynamically imported
-- Configured Next.js headers for iframe compatibility and cross-origin requests
+- ✅ Configured Next.js headers for iframe compatibility and cross-origin requests
-- Set up autoscale deployment configuration
+- ✅ Set up autoscale deployment configuration
-- Created workflow for development server on port 5000 with proper host binding
+- ✅ Created workflow for development server on port 5000 with proper host binding
-- Updated package.json scripts to bind to 0.0.0.0:5000 for Replit environment
+- ✅ Updated allowedDevOrigins to include Replit-specific domains
-- Added allowedDevOrigins configuration for Replit proxy compatibility
+- ✅ All pages (home and patient portal) are now working successfully

 ## Development Environment
 - Node.js v20.19.3